Code-Institute-Submissions/stellaexp-first-stream/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ## Features Left to Implement
-Another feature idea
+Instead of a form, a live booking calander which shows what availability the restaurant has.

 ## Technologies Used
 1. Bootstrap
-2. Javascript
+2. Fontawesome
-3. jQuery
+3. Google Fonts
-4. Fontawesome
+4. Google Maps API

 ## JQuery
 The project uses JQuery to simplify DOM manipulation.